JamboKurni/JamboKurni/README.md

 # Greetings 👋

-I am James and I am looking to seek a career in the world of technology and data, specifically in artificial intelligence and data science.
+I am James and I am looking to seek a career in the world of data and technology, with a focus on artificial intelligence and data science.

+Currently studying Physics and Astrophysics at university and searching for work experience.

 My GitHub profile will be a portfolio to showcase the projects I have done in these fields.